LaunchCodeEducation/data-analysis/src/chapters/cleaning-data/exercises.rst

 #.
 Download and add to your Jupyter Notebook.
 #.
 Work through the exercise notebook using the dataset you have choose from above.

+.. admonition:: Note

    Don't hesitate to reach out to course staff and your fellow students if you want to talk through the data set or a potential spot that needs to be cleaned!

 Submitting Your Work
 --------------------